indra-labs/indra/doc/whitepaper.md

 keys that are sent in the revocation onion packet.
 Once the node has the revocation code they can cancel the forward payment on the channel and change it to paying themselves.

+By using reverse onion acknowledgements, the payment onion forward propagates without direct interaction from the buyer, and any mischief on the path causing acknowledgement failure is punished by propagating a payment revocation which cancels the payment that lead to the wormhole attacker.

 ### Onion Routing and Revocation